RakhithJK/dbeaver-dbeaver-wiki/Kerberos-Authentication.md

 A keytab is a file containing pairs of Kerberos principals and encrypted keys (which are derived from the Kerberos password).
 You can use a keytab file to authenticate various remote systems using Kerberos without entering a password.
 However, when you change your Kerberos password, you will need to recreate all your keytabs.
 Keytab files are commonly used to allow scripts to authenticate automatically using Kerberos without requiring human interaction or access to a password stored in a plain-text file.
 The script can then use the acquired credentials to access files stored on a remote system.
 For DBeaver, it means that when you use a keytab file, you still need to provide all of the credentials other than a password.
+You can find this setting in the "Extra configuration" part.

 ![](images/kerberos-keytab.png)

 ### Using kinit

 kinit is a command-line/terminal tool that obtains and caches an initial ticket-granting ticket for the Kerberos user.
 All of the credentials are provided either in a configuration file or in a command-line interface.
 This means that to authenticate with kinit in DBeaver, you only need to provide a kerberos username and check the box to use kinit.
+You can find this setting in the "Extra configuration" part.

 ![](images/kerberos-kinit.png)